 Restriction Measures

-Good auditing and enforcing policies are key to following these rules.
+Good auditing and enforcing policies are key to following these rules, particularly as enforcement becomes stronger and harmonized across the EU.

 These numbers show how important strict auditing and policy enforcement are in following REACH.
-Companies need to keep up with the SVHC list and change their ways to stay safe and compliant.
+Companies need to keep up with the SVHC list and change their ways to stay safe and compliant, especially in anticipation of the legally binding changes expected by late 2025 or early 2026.

 Supply Chain Communication and Obligations